ndf-zz/asfv1/README.md

 	0b1010_1111	binary integer 175
 	%0101_1111	binary integer 175 (_ optional)
 	1.124		floating point number 1.124
-	1.124e-3	floating point number 0.001124
+	1.124e-3	floating point number with exponent 0.001124

-The final evaluated value of each expression will be either an integer value, which is used for the instruction operand unchanged or a floating point value which is later converted to the closest fixed-point integer of the required size (see [Fixed Point Conversion](#fixed-point-conversion) below).
+The final value of an expression will be either an integer, which is used for the instruction operand unchanged or a floating point value which is later converted to the closest fixed-point integer of the required size (see [Fixed Point Conversion](#fixed-point-conversion) below).